 8. The Shamrock

-Many people think that the Shamrock is an ancient Celtic symbol but it is not.
-This beautiful little plant is often seen in the rainy season and it is believed that if you see a clover you will be lucky for the rest of the day.
+Although not an ancient Celtic symbol, the Shamrock is a popular symbol associated with Ireland.
+It is often seen in the rainy season, and it is believed that if you see a clover, you will be lucky for the rest of the day.
 It is also known as the national flower of Ireland.

 7. The Celtic Tree of Life

 The Celtic Tree of Life symbolizes imagination and intuition.
-In the symbol you can see a flourished tree with roots, which means being close with nature and its different elements.
-There are also other symbols that feature different types of trees and their meaning will also be a bit different.
+The symbol features a flourishing tree with roots, which means being close to nature and its different elements.
+There are also other symbols that feature different types of trees, and their meanings will be slightly different.

 6. The Irish Harp

-The Irish Harp is not a Celtic symbol but is the national emblem of Ireland.
-This symbol represents the immortality of the soul and is still very popular among the Irish people.
-You can also find the Irish Harp on the Euro coins as well as on Guinness bottles and cans.
+The Irish Harp is the national emblem of Ireland and represents the immortality of the soul.
+It is still very popular among the Irish people and can be found on the Euro coins, as well as on Guinness bottles and cans.

 5. The Celtic Cross

-The Celtic Cross is the most well-known Celtic symbol in Ireland and can easily be located around the Emerald Isle.
+The Celtic Cross is the most well-known Celtic symbol in Ireland and can be found around the Emerald Isle.
 The simplest meaning of this symbol is light or energy.
 The symbol features a cross with a ring in the back that symbolizes light.

 4. The Triskelion

-The Triskelion symbol is also known as Triskele and it is one of the oldest Celtic symbols.
-This symbol depicts the Celtic belief and it also says that everything crucial comes in threes.
-It has clockwise spiral shapes that you can also find in old Celtic art.
+This symbol is one of the oldest Celtic symbols and is also known as Triskele.
+It represents the Celtic belief that everything crucial comes in threes.
+It has clockwise spiral shapes that can also be found in old Celtic art.

 3. The Trinity Knot

-The Trinity Knot is often referred to as Triquetra and this symbol features a triangle shape made with a continous line and there’s a circle shape in the middle.
-The symbol means eternal love and spiritual connection with the Christian religion.
-It is also known as the oldest Celtic symbol for spirituality.
+Also known as Triquetra, this symbol features a triangle shape made with a continuous line and a circle shape in the middle.
+It represents eternal love and spiritual connection with the Christian religion.
+It is the oldest Celtic symbol for spirituality.

 2. The Ailm